-If a man has been very malicious, and excitable, when spoken to, he will ite scales.
-What is the cause of this ?" be doomed to the place of torment.
+If a man has been very malicious, ite scales.
+What is the cause of this?" be doomed to the place of torment.
 "Young man," answered GOTAMA, Should he be born a man, he will be

-If a man has been free from malice he will be born in heaven to enjoy a blissful state.
-Should he become a man, he will be attracted and admired by every one, wherever he may be born.
+If a man has been free from malice blissful state.
+Should he become a born.